patelivan/CA-Housing-Prices-/README.md

-# Why is housing in California Costly?
-Comparing pricing disparities, Economic Trends, and Public Policy across States.
-A Spatial approach
+# Why is California housing so costly?
+Comparing pricing disparities, economic trends, and public policy across states.
+A spatial approach

 Median home prices in CA continue to increase, which makes it harder for people to buy and afford homes (Khouri, 2019).
 More importantly, the state's ability to attract talented workers from other parts of the U.S has decreased.
 Although businesses and people are not satisfied with CA's high taxes, I expect Housing to play a significant role in people's decisions to stay in or move out of CA (Malas, 2019).
 Some, such as the California Association of Realtors have shown housing prices are high that because of tighter supply as permits of new housing units has not kept up with HCD estimates (Young, p.46-55), and new jobs (Young, p.48).
 Thus, it is not a surprise that people making $100,000 or less have migrated out of CA (Young, p.68, and p.70).